dizzcode/readme-markdown-syntax/README.md

 <!-- comment written in markdown -->
 ```

-These comments will be invisible when viewing the README file.
+#### NOTE : These comments will be invisible when viewing the README file.

 #